Cappelletti Pasta

 What is Cappelletti Pasta?

 It is a traditional stuffed pasta from central Italy, most commonly associated with Emilia-Romagna and Umbria.
-Its name translates to “little hats,” which perfectly describes its shape: a small folded circle of pasta that resembles a cap.
+Its name translates to “little hats,” which perfectly describes its shape: a small folded pasta circle that resembles a cap.

-Unlike simple shapes such as spaghetti or penne, it is always filled.
+Unlike simple shapes such as spaghetti or penne, Chefs consistently fill it before cooking.
 The stuffing can vary, but common fillings include cheese, meats, and herbs.
 Traditionally, it was prepared during holidays, especially Christmas, when families would gather to fold the pasta together before serving it in broth.

 Everyone enjoys Cappelletti pasta year-round, both in classic soups and with delicate sauces that highlight its tender bite and flavorful fillings.